R3Conclave/conclave-core-sdk/docs/docs/index.md

 ## Why Conclave?

-- Write your host app in any language that can run on a Java Virtual Machine.
+- Write your host app in any language that can run on a Java Virtual Machine like Java, Kotlin or even [JavaScript](javascript.md).
 Write your enclave using the GraalVM native image technology for incredibly tight memory usage, support for any GraalVM language and instant startup time.
   Eliminate all memory management errors that would undermine the security of your enclave, thanks to the built-in generational garbage collector.